southwolf/mlforhumans/README.md

 ## Running Instructions

-Access our visualization at [this link](https://cse512-15s.github.io/a3-marcotcr-shrainik-bdol/).
 Generate a JSON-ized version of the dataset with `python server.py -d 3ng -j static/3ng.json`, and run the server with `python server.py -d 3ng -l static/3ng.json`.
 Access the tool at http://localhost:8870/.

 ## Development Process and breakdown